rubyforgood/rubyforgood.org--old/faq.md

 We’re still working with the venue and will let everyone know as soon as we do.

-##### I heard that in DC weed has been decriminalized, can I bring some with me?

-Regardless of DC laws, Georgetown University prohibits the possession/use/distribution on their premises.

 ##### Can we drink alcohol?

-Fermented beverages are A-okay with Georgetown University—they are not a dry campus.
-Assuming you are of age, you are welcome to partake of fermented beverages.
+Fermented beverages are A-okay with George Mason University—they are not a dry campus.
+Assuming you are of age, you are welcome to partake of fermented beverages in your dorm rooms.
 We do encourage moderation.

-##### Where on Georgetown’s campus will be we staying?

-We’ll be staying in Arrupe hall.

 ##### I live in Clarendon/Foggy Bottom/nearby why do I have to stay on site?

 We love helping organizations that do good, but another significant part of our mission is to grow the community and provide opportunities for Gooders to connect face-to-face—dancing, karaoke, werewolf, meditation, you name it.
 We want to build a strong, healthy, inclusive community and need your help to do that.
 AMAZING connections happen when people are around each other.
 Indeed, I’ve heard tell of an infamous karaoke duet partner that landed their fellow duet-singer a job by calling their manager at Ruby for Good—after midnight!—and had said duet-singer hired on the spot.
 Amazing things, I’m tellin’ ya.
 So please plan to be there, mentally and physically present, for the entirety of the event. <3
-On the pragmatic side, the contracts we signed with Georgetown also require attendees stay on site or it invalidates our insurance!

 ##### What fun extra stuff do you have planned?